ministryofjustice/hmpps-digital-prison-reporting-frontend/src/dpr/components/_sync/embedded-sync-reports.md

 Additonal features can be added to the sync reports by adding additional services, and updating config.
 The available features are as follows:

 - [Report Download](#download) ✅
-- Recently Viewed Reports list ❌
+- Recently Viewed Reports list 🚧 (under construction)
-- Bookmarks ❌
+- Bookmarks 🚧 (under construction)

 ## Pre-requisites